 Field Description

 Requirement ID RCM.06

 Short title Import/export of security schemes in CSV format

-Description The repository can export a scheme to a CSV file, and import a CSV
+Description The repository can export a scheme to a CSV file and import a CSV file

-file with the same format as a new scheme.
+with the same format as a new scheme.

 Status Work in Progress

 Priority Could

-Component RCM, EmeraldUI
+Component RCM, EMERALD UI

 Source Component

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI KPI 7.1

 Validation Export: The user checks that the exported scheme is contained in a

 acceptance criteria new file with CSV format.

+Import: The user checks that the content of the repository is updated

+with the imported scheme.

 Progress 60%

-Milestone MS2: Components V1 (M12)
+Milestone MS5: Components V2 (M24)

 Field Description

 Requirement ID RCM.07

 Short title Support for personalized catalogues

-Description The Repository has to offer the user the possibility to create a personalized catalogue of controls.
-These controls can be taken from

-the same or from different security schemes.
+Description The repository will offer the user the possibility to create a personalized catalogue of controls.
+T These controls can be taken from the different security schemes already existing in the RCM , or be totally new, defined by the user.

-Status Accepted
+Status Work in Progress

 Priority Must

-Component RCM, EmeraldUI
+Component RCM, EMERALD UI

 Source Pilots

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI KPI 7.1, KPI 7.2

-Validation The user should be able to define a new, particular catalogue, based

-acceptance criteria on a set of selected controls.
+Validation The user should be able to define a new, particular catalogue, based acceptance criteria on a set of selected controls.
+Progress 30% Milestone MS6: Integrated audit suite V2 (M30)

-Progress 0%

-Milestone MS6: Integrated audit suite V2 (M30)

 Field Description

 Requirement ID RCM.08

 Short title Support updating/versioning of schemes

-Description The Repository has to maintain a versioning system of the schemes it contains, so that if a new version is uploaded, it is able to detect the change and notify the user that a new version is available
+Description The repository has to maintain a versioning system of the schemes it

+contains, so that if a new version is uploaded, it is able to detect the change and notify the user that a new version is available.

 Status Work in Progress

 Priority Should

 Component RCM

 Source Pilots

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI KPI 7.1, KPI 7.2

-Validation acceptance criteria A new version of the certification scheme "X" is uploaded to the repository A user using that scheme logs into the EMERALD system The user receives a notification of the scheme version change
+Validation 1.
+A new version of the certification scheme "X" is uploaded to the

+acceptance criteria repository.

+2. A user using that scheme logs into the EMERALD system.

+3. The user receives a notification of the scheme version change.

-Progress 10%
+Progress 40%

 Milestone MS6: Integrated audit suite V2 (M30)